Vas0sky/VasPicksMod/README.md

 ## TLDR:

-* If you are NOT using the launcher: extract the zip in the main folder and run "VasPicksMod.exe"
+* If you are NOT using the launcher: extract the content of the **rvglmod folder** in the main rvgl folder and run "VasPicksMod.exe"
-* If you are using the launcher: extract the zip in %localappdata%\rvmm\packs\rvglmod\ and run "VasPicksMod.exe - Shortcut.lnk"
+* If you are using the launcher: extract the content of the **zip** in %localappdata%\rvmm\packs\ and run "VasPicksMod.exe - Shortcut.lnk"

+## FAQ:

+Q: Does this mod alter the game files in any way?
+A: No it doesn't.

+Q: Does this mod require any dll or libraries?
+A: No, it only requires the files that rvgl 32-bit needs to run.

+Q: The game doesn't find the game assets/strings.
+How do I fix this?
+A: If you are not using the launcher: make sure to extract the contents of the rvglmod folder (the dlls and the executables) inside the main directory of rvgl.
+If you are using the launcher: make sure to place the whole folder inside the launcher's "packs" folder, and to run the VasPicksMod shortcut instead of the VasPicksMod.exe

+Q: Can I alter the mod to use another pickup table?
+A: You can't at the moment.
+I will consider the option for the future if it's a really wanted feature.